7 Signs You're Spending Too Much Time Together

 True love.
 It's bliss.
 Well, until it isn't.
 Eventually the bubble breaks, the honeymoon ends, and you enter the stage of your relationship where you actually can get enough of each other.
-Spending too much time together is a real recipe for disaster.
+But spending too much time together is a real recipe for disaster.
 You get cabin fever.
 Someone makes a joke that's not really a joke.
 You get irritated, and before you know it, it's argument central.

-All jest aside, spending too much time together is not healthy.
 As a Domestic Violence Victim Advocate and Planned Parenthood Certified Sexuality Educator, I worked with couples who spent every second together because one partner controlled the other, or because they were in some kind of codependent symbiosis.

 The only person who should be at the center of your universe is you.
 Putting too much stock (and too much of yourself) into your relationships subtracts from your individual identity.
 You have to find a balance between being you and being you in a relationship.
 If you're spending too much time together, some of these signs will resonate with you.

 1. You're Getting Shade From Your Best Friend